Best waterproof Bluetooth speakers for summer

-Of course, the JBL Flip 6 is completely dust-proof and waterproof, but keep in mind that it does not float.
-With that in mind, it is probably more suitable for outdoor hikes, taking into the shower, or any other activity that does not revolve around a large body of water.
+Of course, the JBL Flip 6 is completely dust-proof and waterproof, but keep in mind that it does not float, so it is probably more suitable for outdoor hikes, taking into the shower, or any other activity that does not revolve around a large body of water.

 Nevertheless, if you can overlook its inability to float on water, the JBL Flip 6 has plenty to offer.
 Apart from its good sound quality, it has Bluetooth 5.0 and great battery life which can last up to 12 hours when fully charged, especially paired with its USB-C port for charging.

 A couple of things to note, though, is that it does not have a microphone (just like many other of the JBL speakers) and can be paired up only with other JBL Bluetooth speakers of the same generation.

 The whole idea behind the Charge line from JBL is to combine the functionality of a portable Bluetooth speaker with that of a power bank.
 Using the USB-A port of the JBL Charge 5 you can juice up other devices — like your phone, for example.